XIN1XIN1XIN/XIN1XIN1XIN/README.md

 3. https://github.com/XINSDEATH/discord-bots

- coming soon tools~~~
+ coming soon~~~
 ---------------------------------------|
-working on a new tool (better roblox) will be released on january 28! working on a discord token gen (i dont know when ill finish it) working on a discord token manager (estiamte, will take (1 day-1 week)) and alot more tools coming soon....
+working on a new tool (better roblox) will be released on january 28! working on a discord token gen (i dont know when ill finish it) working on a discord token manager (estiamte, will take (1 day-1 week))

+THE COMING SOON STUFF CAN BE DELAYED

+and alot more stuff coming soon....